First recreational cannabis dispensary opens in Minnesota

-RED LAKE, Minn. — Several people stood in line Tuesday morning for the opening of the first recreational cannabis dispensary in Minnesota.
+RED LAKE, Minn. — Lines stretched around the block Tuesday for the opening of the first recreational cannabis dispensary in Minnesota.

 Minnesota has not licensed any businesses yet to sell recreational cannabis in the state, but tribal governments don't have to wait for the state's licensing system.